Arabic tea

+History of Arabic tea

+The history of Middle Eastern Arabic tea began thousands of years ago in ancient China during the Shang Dynasty (1766–1050 BC) when it was first cultivated and discovered.
+Preferred for its medicinal properties, tea made its way to the Middle East as soon as Arab merchants started travelling the Silk Road.
+These ambitious traders brought tea back to their own nations as soon as they saw its advantages and appeal.
+Tea developed from a basic beverage to an essential part of the regional way of life as it became more and more popular across the Middle East.

 Arab society

 Tea is an important drink in the Arab world and is usually served with breakfast, after lunch, and with dinner.
 For Arabs, tea denotes hospitality, and is typically served to guests.
 Tea owes its popularity to its social nature; it is one of the most important aspects of hospitality and business etiquette in Arab culture.
 Importantly, one should not reject tea when offered, because it may be considered rude.

 Varieties

 There are many different types of Arabic tea: